vectordotdev/vector/website/docs/meta/glossary.md

 ## Flush

-"flush" refers to the act of sending a batched payload to a downstream service.
+"Flush" refers to the act of sending a batched payload to a downstream service.
 It is a common term used in conjunction with "buffer".

 ## Github